Clemmy/blog/_posts/2015-08-30-another-term-a-new-beginning.md

 ---
-title: "Another term, a new beginning."
+title: "Another Term, a New Beginning."
 tags: [life]
 ---